14 Ethical and Sustainable Underwear Brands To Love

 Thunderpants are a small, family-owned and operated company based in New Zealand.
 They focus on transparency and have fun with their bright, unique fabrics.
 The Thunderpants team have a culture of ‘people over profits’ and have been a New Zealand staple since 1995.

 Kate’s Review: These are my cosy/comfort underpants that I put on in the winter or when I’m feeling sick.
-They cover the most surface area out of all of my sustainable underwear, and they are favourites of my Mum and Mum-In-Law.
+They cover the most surface area out of all of my ethical underwear, and they are favourites of my Mum and Mum-In-Law.
 Now that I think about it, my husband and my dad wear Thunderpants too.

 thunderpants.jpeg